jflores353/advanced-express-practice/README.md

 ### server/index.js
 * This is the starting point of the server, put all code here
 * Make your app listen to port 3001
+// Done

 ### Body
 * Add body parser middleware to express
+// Done

 ### Create express routes to get all things
 * Add .get() routes for /contacts, /vehicles, /comments, /products